Results day 2023: when Bristol students will get their A Level results: how to find them and how to appeal

-It’s a nervous time for students in Bristol, as A Level results are set to be released towards the end of the week.
+It’s a nervous time for students in Bristol, as A Level results are set to be released tomorrow (August 17)

 It brings to an end an anxious exam period where in some cases students were advised that questions that appeared in A-Level exams would not be included.